paazmaya/naginata.fi/README.markdown

 ===========
 A web site in Finland for an ancient martial art from Japan.

 All the code is under Creative Commons License - Attribution & Share Alike (http://creativecommons.org/licenses/by-sa/3.0/).
+Full legal text available in `license.txt`.

 Technologies
 -------------